 Stop at Stuðlagil Canyon from the east side

 We woke up early in the morning and set the correct GPS for Stuðlagil canyon.
 We parked our Kuku camper in the parking lot before the bridge.
-We tried to go to the next parking lot, but were a bit afraid of unstable terrain and numerous potholes so we decided to leave the Kuku camper safe and do some hiking.
+We tried to go to the next parking lot but were a bit afraid of unstable terrain and numerous potholes so we decided to leave the Kuku camper safe and do some hiking.
 We received another weather alert, so we put some stones into our pockets as recommended and carried on with our hike.
-Stuðlagil canyon was beautiful, the colour of the river is different each season.
-You can expect blue-green colour during the summer months, but it changes to brown-grey after the snow melts in the spring.
+Stuðlagil canyon was beautiful, the color of the river is different each season.
+You can expect blue-green color during the summer months, but it changes to brown-grey after the snow melts in the spring.

 Stop at Víti